Opportunity Cost Is Best Defined As

 • Opportunity Cost: The value of the next best alternative forgone, including both explicit and implicit costs.

-For example, if you start a business and invest $50,000 of your own money, the accounting cost is $50,000.
-However, the opportunity cost also includes the potential return you could have earned if you had invested that money in the stock market or another venture.
+To give you an idea, if you start a business and invest $50,000 of your own money, the accounting cost is $50,000.
+That said, the opportunity cost also includes the potential return you could have earned if you had invested that money in the stock market or another venture.

 The Role of Opportunity Cost in Economics